gourmetjs/gourmet-ssr/docs/tutorial-3.md

 Among the helpers, `loginRequired` and `protectApi` are for protecting your routes from unauthenticated accesses.
 They are provided in the form of Express route handlers so that you can easily place them in front of your route handlers as shown in `server.js`.

-The difference between two is the error handling. `loginRequired` is for protecting the browser HTML endpoints and will redirect to the login page if the request is not authenticated, whereas `protectApi` is for protecting APIs and will respond with the `ACCESS_DENIED` error.
+The difference between the two is the error handling. `loginRequired` is for protecting the browser HTML endpoints and will redirect to the login page if the request is not authenticated, whereas `protectApi` is for protecting APIs and will respond with the `ACCESS_DENIED` error.

-We used `loginRequired` to protects all routes in `MainPage`, because they are private to logged in users. `protectApi` is currently not used, but we will need it soon in the next step.
+We used `loginRequired` to protect all routes in `MainPage`, because they are private to logged in users. `protectApi` is currently not used, but we will need it soon in the next step.

 ## Using `@gourmet/error`